Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Late-time asymptotics for Type C perturbations

 \subsection{Late-time asymptotics in $\mathcal{R}$}

-In this section, we obtain the asymptotics for $T^k\psi_0$, using fundamentally that both $H_0\neq 0$ and $I_0\neq 0$ in the case of Type \textbf{C} data. \begin{proposition} Let $k\in \N_0$.
+In this section, we obtain the asymptotics for $T^k\psi_0$, using fundamentally that both $H_0\neq 0$ and $I_0\neq 0$ in the case of Type \textbf{C} data.
+The next result completes the proof of theorem \ref{prop:asympsitheo}. \begin{proposition} Let $k\in \N_0$.
 Then there exist $\eta,\epsilon>0$ suitably small, such that we obtain the following \emph{global} estimate:

 where $C=C(M,{\Sigma_0},r_{\mathcal{H}},r_{\mathcal{I}},\eta,\epsilon, \beta, k)>0$ is a constant. \end{proposition}

 \emph{Outline of proof:}\\ \\ For simplicity let use take $k=0$. \begin{itemize} \item[\textbf{Step 1}:] We use the asymptotics for $\phi_0$ along $\mathcal{H}^+$ obtained in Proposition \ref{prop:asympradfieldnonzeroIH}, together with the decay estimates in \eqref{eq:edecayl01} and \eqref{eq:pdecayl01v1} to obtain precise decay estimates for $L\psi_0$ and $\underline{L}\psi_0$ (and hence for the radial derivative).
 This step has been carried out in Proposition \ref{prop:partasymdrhopsi}. \item[\textbf{Step 2}:] Using Proposition \ref{prop:asympradfieldnonzeroIH}, we derive the asymptotics for $\psi_0$ in the region $\mathcal{A}^{\mathcal{I}}_{\gamma^{\mathcal{I}}_{\delta}}$, with $\delta<1$ suitably close to 1 and we use the estimates for $L\psi_0$ from \textbf{Step 1} to extend the asymptotics of $\psi_0$ to $\mathcal{A}^{\mathcal{I}}$. \item[\textbf{Step 3}:] Similarly, we apply Proposition \ref{prop:asympradfieldnonzeroIH} to obtain the asymptotics for $\psi_0$ in $\mathcal{A}^{\mathcal{H}}_{\gamma^{\mathcal{H}}_{\alpha}}$.
 We then integrate $\partial_r\psi_0$ from $r=r_{\mathcal{I}}$ in the direction of decreasing $r$ to obtain moreover the asymptotics for $\psi_0$ in $\mathcal{B}\cup \mathcal{A}^{\mathcal{H}}\setminus \mathcal{A}^{\mathcal{H}}_{\gamma^{\mathcal{H}}_{\alpha}}$. \end{itemize}